 Nova Scotia is a province found in Canada and is the second smallest province out of ten.
 It is home to the Bay of Fundy which boasts the world’s highest tides.
 Within a 24 hour period, there are two low and two high tides, with about six hours between each.
 These tides can fluctuate up to 11 feet!

-One of the best places to witness this anomaly is at Hall’s Harbour located along the shore.
+One of the best places to witness the difference in the tides is at Hall’s Harbour located along the shore.
 At low tide the lobster boats patiently sit on the harbour’s floor, but if you come back later they are bobbing in the water ready to leave the dock.

 I went early in the morning, then returned just a few hours (and glasses of wine at Luckett Vineyards) later and this was the difference:

-You can watch this wave from the Fundy Tidal Interpretive Observation deck (boring!)
-OR you can experience it in one of the most unique ways, rafting the the tidal bore rapids.
+You can watch the tidal bore wave from the Fundy Tidal Interpretive Observation deck OR you can experience it in one of the most unique ways, tidal bore rafting the Bay to Fundy rapids.

 It took the expertise of our guide to locate the best ones.
 He directed the boat straight for them, jumping and crashing into them.
 We held on tight to the ropes attached to the side of the raft while we bounced off our seats.
 We zipped high over some waves, while others just crashed into the boat drenching us from head to toe and submerging the raft.
 My rain coat was only a protection from the wind because water had easily found its way inside.